digitalcredentials/dcc-members-oidf/README.md

 Similarly, the terraform state file had been local, but is now remote ("backend") and hosted in an s3 bucket, to make it easier to share terraform state between developers.
 The s3 bucket is not provisioned by terraform, again to avoid any chance of terraform overwriting it, so you'll have to create it yourself.
 We discuss the remote and local options further below.

 Backups of the dynamo tables were also added in an additional s3 bucket, which again was not provisioned by terraform to avoid possible terraform overwrites.
+When you setup your dynamo tables, AWS will usually prompt you to also enable backup.

 Next up we'll cover:

 * Installing the AWS CLI
 * Installing Terraform
-* Cloning this repository
+* Cloning and initializing this repository
 * Initializing Terraform locally
 * Setting up your Databases
 * Invoking Terraform to provision Lambda and its S3 bucket, Cloudfront, Cloudwatch, and the API Gateway